Aryan-Mishra24/RaktDoot/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries or suggestions, please contact us at [raktdoot@csvtu.ac.in](mailto:raktdoot@csvtu.ac.in).
+For any queries or suggestions, please contact us at [raktdoot@csvtu.ac.in](mailto:raktdoot@csvtu.ac.in)